Tintic, Uncle Sam Mine

 (Read more about the May Day mine after the 1907 sale)

-(Recall that in 1901, the Uncle Sam Consolidated had been incorporated, and included the Uncle Sam, the portion of the Humbug and Humbug No, 2 not sold to the Franklin Syndicate, with the Cyrus Oliver, Salvador, Denver and Inez claims.
-The deal also included 80 percent of the stock of the Richmomd-Anaconda mine.
-This deal in 1907 was for the May Day company to buy just the Humbug claim, but did not include the Uncle Sam or other claims.)
+(Recall that in 1901, the Uncle Sam Consolidated had been incorporated, and included the Uncle Sam claim, the portion of the Humbug and Humbug No. 2 claims not sold to the Franklin Syndicate, with the Cyrus Oliver, Salvador, Denver and Inez claims.
+The deal in 1901 also included 80 percent of the stock of the Richmomd-Anaconda mine.)

 From the Salt Lake Herald, June 2, 1908.